PlanQK/planqk-platform-docs/src/docs/service-platform/pricing.md

 # Pricing

-The usage costs for the PlanQK Platform consist of resource costs and transaction fees.
+The usage costs for the PlanQK Platform consist of resource costs and marketplace fees.

 ## Resource Costs